On the previous page we looked at:

 Let's go through the technique for a hand roll on the left.
 When you first start to learn it you may want to hold something buoyant in your right hand.
 You could use a polystyrene swimming pool float or a paddle float.

 Start by sitting upright.
-Bring your right arm up until the elbow is in front of your eyes and the hand is out to your left side, just above and beyond your left shoulder.
-Bring your left hand up so that both hands are open, side by side, palms facing forwards and upwards.
+Bring your right arm up until your right elbow is in front of your eyes.
+As you bring your right arm up, flex your right elbow to about 90 degrees so that your right hand ends up out to your left side, just above and beyond your left shoulder.
+Press the back of your left hand against your right shoulder; this helps you keep everything lined up as you hit the water.
+Now bring your left hand up, palm facing forward.
+Put your left hand below your right hand, so that both hands are open, side by side, palms facing forwards and upwards.

 Capsize to the left.
 Underwater your body, like a pendulum, goes vertical and a little beyond.